 At Baeza & Rufete, chef Joaquín Baeza channels the joyful spirit of his mentor, Martín Berasategui, into a quietly elegant culinary experience that celebrates Alicante’s seasons and scents.
 Within a modest, meticulously run dining room led by sommelier Esther Castillo, guests encounter modern Mediterranean menus that prize precision, aroma, and exceptional regional oils.
-Lemon basil, verbena, and wild thyme weave through a confident procession of courses, where pristine produce and characterful olive oils—Elipse Gourmet, Capilla del Fraile, Diez+Oro—amplify texture and depth.
+Lemon basil, verbena, and wild thyme weave through a confident procession of courses, where pristine produce and characterful olive oils, Elipse Gourmet, Capilla del Fraile, Diez+Oro, amplify texture and depth.
 Choose between Short and Long menus, then surrender to a symphony of nuance, from luminous seafood to herb-framed vegetables, each dish revealing intensity without excess.

 Where Alicante's Produce Finds Its Argument

 Avenida de Ansaldo sits away from the old-town circuit that draws most visitors to Alicante, and the building that houses Baeza & Rufete gives little away from the street.
 The room is small and deliberately unpretentious: this is not a space designed to signal status through interiors.
 What it signals instead, almost immediately, is focus.
 The service is attentive without theatre, the pacing deliberate, and the atmosphere shaped more by what arrives on the plate than by anything architectural.
-For a city that still gets underestimated on Spain's fine-dining map, that restraint reads as a quiet confidence.
+For a city that still gets underestimated on Spain's fine-dining map, that restraint reads as quiet confidence.

 Alicante's Ingredient Geography